The Best Luggage Sales to Shop Now: Away, Samsonite, Monos and More

 Amazon

-Ahead of Labor Day weekend, luggage deals at Amazon this week include quality suitcases from Samsonite, Rockland, American Tourister and more up to 70% off.
+To celebrate Labor Day, luggage deals at Amazon include quality suitcases from Samsonite, Rockland, American Tourister and more for up to 70% off.

 Travelpro